 The Purple Deadnettle (Lamium purpureum) is one of the few European wild plants that also blooms in winter.
 Its growing season lasts from autumn to early summer, the main flowering period here in Germany is from March to May.
 However, this annual species often shows its first flowers as early as November and, depending on the weather, blooms until spring.

-The purple deadnettle grows between 10 and 40 centimetres high.
+The purple deadnettle grows between 10 and 40 centimeters high.
 It is not poisonous and populates meadows, embankments, gardens, rubble heaps and can also be found along roadsides.

 Lamium purpureum is also known as Red Archangel and Purple Archangel.